Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have scored at least 75.5 points only two times this season.
+- Western Kentucky and its opponents have combined for 76.5 points -- this matchup's point total -- just twice this year.

-- The two teams combine to average 68.6 points per game, 6.9 less than the total in this contest.
+- The combined points per game average of the two teams, 68.6, is 7.9 points fewer than Saturday's over/under.

-- This contest's over/under is 3.4 points greater than the 72.1 these two squads combine to surrender per game this season.
+- The 72.1 combined points per game that these two squads have allowed this season are 4.4 fewer than the 76.5 total in this contest.

-- The 55.5 PPG average total in Panthers games this season is 20 points fewer than this game's over/under.
+- The 76.5 over/under in this game is 21 points higher than the 55.5 average total in Panthers games this season.

 Western Kentucky Stats and Trends

-- Western Kentucky's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).
+- Western Kentucky has hit the over in 80% of its opportunities this year (four times over five games with a set point total).

-- Western Kentucky is 1-1 against the spread and 2-1 overall this season when the team records more than 36.8 points.
+- When Western Kentucky records more than 36.8 points, it is 1-1 against the spread and 2-1 overall.

-- The Hilltoppers rack up 545 yards per game, 63 more yards than the 482 the Panthers allow per matchup.
+- The Hilltoppers collect 63 more yards per game (545) than the Panthers allow per contest (482).

-- Western Kentucky is 1-2 against the spread and 2-2 overall when the team amasses over 482 yards.
+- Western Kentucky is 1-2 against the spread and 2-2 overall when the team churns out over 482 yards.

-- The Hilltoppers have turned the ball over six times this season, three more turnovers than the Panthers have forced (3).
+- This year, the Hilltoppers have turned the ball over six times, three more than the Panthers' takeaways (3).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.